jfuchew/Java-APU-Psychology-Consultation-Management-System/README.md

 By: Justin Chew & Lee Ken Yang

 📌 Overview
-This is a psychology consultation management system developed using the object-oriented programming (OOP) approach in Python.
+This is a psychology consultation management system developed using the object-oriented programming (OOP) approach in Java.
 The system is designed to facilitate consultation management between students and psychology lecturers at Asia Pacific University (APU).
 It includes a user-friendly graphical user interface (GUI) and saves all data in text files for persistence.

 🎯 Features
 🔹 Common Features